Datarails vs. Workday Adaptive Planning

 Large variety all over the world

-One of the lowest prices on the market- starting at $2k per month ($24k per year)
+One of the lowest prices on the market- starting at $24k per year

 Plans and Pricing:

 Workday Adaptive Planning carries an average price tag for its services- not too expensive, but not too cheap either.
 Datarails, on the other hand, has one of the lowest prices on the market.
-With monthly contracts starting at $2,000, the price and flexibility are very difficult to beat.
+With yearly contracts starting at around $24,000, the price and flexibility are very difficult to beat.

 Both solutions have excellent integrations allowing users to take full advantage of all of the data and analytics at their disposal.
 They both integrate with any system no matter the source or format (CRM, ERP, HRIS, etc.), and both provide automated data flows.
 In regards to third party integrations, here too both companies give their customers everything they need.
 Datarails and Workday provide third party integrations with dozens of software applications including Oracle, Hubspot, SAP, NetSuite, Sage Intacct, and Salesforce, just to name a few.